 MoneySmart Financial is an Exempt Financial Adviser and Registered Insurance Broker licensed by Monetary Authority of Singapore ("MAS").

-Best COVID-19 Travel Insurance for Australia 2023
+Best Travel Insurance for Australia

 Australia is one of the popular destinations that Singaporeans like to travel to for leisure, business or even studies.
 From its amazing outback to the quirky cafes in the suburbs, Australia is a great place for countless adventures while on a solo trip or when visiting with friends and family.
-As you start planning for your next vacation there, do remember to get your visa and compare COVID-19 travel insurance coverage before you take off on your Australian getaway!
+As you start planning for your next vacation there, do remember to get your visa and compare travel insurance coverage before you take off on your Australian getaway!

 Masthead Image

-COVID-19 Travel Requirements To Enter Australia
+Travel Requirements To Enter Australia

-Travel insurance with COVID-19 coverage
+Travel insurance

 Getting travel insurance is not required for most travellers going to Australia, but it is still strongly recommended to be covered with COVID-19 travel insurance if you’re going to Australia for leisure or for business.
 This is because in situations if you really need medical assistance during your vacation or business trip in Australia, healthcare expenses can be very expensive unlike those in your home country as overseas medical expenses are usually not subsidised by the government.